arafatm/arafatm.github.io/_articles/games/swtor/class_knight.md

 > General Varsuthra mentions that the Republic is working on a secret weapons
 > project here.
 Lord Tarnis the Sith traitor is killed, but the Empire finds
 > the secret weapons facilities indicating their start here in the Works.

-Secret plans for the Planet Prison, a superweapon, has been stolen.
-While recovering, you discover other superweapon plans were also stolen.

 The Jedi Envoy: After completing your training on Tython, you are to travel to Coruscant as ordered by the Jedi Council.
 Travel to Coruscant.